begolu2/rktik-thesis/03_implementation.md

 ### HTML Templates

 Templates allow separation of content and layout in the application backend and thereby lead to more readable code.
 They consist of layout definitions written in HTML and additional markup that defines where content needs to be inserted.
-View functions compute all information neccessary for a given web page and then pass this information as parameters to a template.
+View functions compute all information necessary for a given web page and then pass this information as parameters to a template.
 Rktik uses the Jinja2 template engine ^[[Jinja2 2.8](https://pypi.python.org/pypi/Jinja2/2.8)] included with Flask for this purpose.

 Jinja2 provides almost all required functionality with missing features provided through extensions.
 Rktik uses the *humanize* library ^[[Humanize 0.5](https://pypi.python.org/pypi/humanize/0.5)] for converting date and time data into a human readable format ^[As an example, instead of displaying `2015-10-01T15:42:23.254966+00:00` as a thought’s creation time, the relative form *two hours ago* is used].
 Additionally, a number of custom filters are used in templates: